 The best way to learn

-There is no better challenge then building a very complex framework and making sure that it works as intended.
+There is no better challenge then building a complex framework that works as intended.
 Even geniuses don't wake up one day and build a masterpiece before noon.
 To build, you have to study the other stuff out there.

 It is common to download the source code of a project and not know the first thing about how it works.
 But to paraphrase Einstein, the more time you spend with a problem, the more likely you are to find a solution.
 I downloaded Symfony 1.x versions and studied them.
 I studied how a router works.
 I studied how it supported adding other plug-ins.
 I studied how it created its amazing command line tool.
 These were things that you don't find in a tutorial.

 I downloaded Symfony 2.x and did the same.
-I downloaded Doctrine.
+I downloaded Doctrine to understand its inner workings.
 I downloaded jQuery too and read the source code like a novel.

 Write better code

 These are tools written by exceptional developers.
 You can only come out a better person after reading them.
 It is one thing to use a feature, it is another to know how it works in the background.
-Countless of times I read questions on Stackoverflow where the answer suggested to increase the memory limit when using Doctrine.
-If they understood how Doctrine worked, they'd know that maybe they are not using it correctly and that's why it is eating up all the memory.
+Too many times I find questions on Stackoverflow where the answer suggested to increase the memory limit to fix a bug.
+If they understood how Doctrine worked, they would have known that they were not using it correctly.
+That's why it is eating up all the memory.

 Not every developer has a blog where they share their findings.
 Even those contributing to open-source sometimes never talk about the process they use.
 Reading the code is the only way to learn from those people.